Purpose of Non-Punitive Reporting Policies in Aviation SMS Programs

 There must be a mechanism in place to ensure your aviation SMS policies are reviewed regularly.
 Some advanced aviation SMS software programs will send managers an alert whenever policies require review.
 However, you don't need anything fancy.
 Simply put a date into your calendar to serve as a reminder.

-There is risk when putting an alert into your calendar to review policies.
+There is a risk when putting an alert into your calendar to review policies.
 What happens when you leave the company or move to a different department?
 Not your problem, some will say.
 But most safety managers are sincere, dedicated professionals and will find a way to minimize this risk.

 Policies should be reviewed and accepted by upper management.
-Safety managers typically act as the facilitators in this regard.
+Safety managers typically act as facilitators in this regard.

 Final Thoughts on Non-Punitive Reporting Policies

 It is never too late to implement such a policy.
 And don't forget to review it regularly.
 Many aviation SMS software programs have management tools to remind managers that policies and procedures require review.
+To see this system in action, request a demo.

 You may be interested in comparing your non-punitive reporting policy with one of three industry-accepted templates.